bnb/join/README.md

 ### Updating Meetings

 To update an existing meeting, please feel free to submit a PR to any of the entries.
 Including a reference to where/why you're updating it would be ideal so the maintainers of the repo can merge swiftly without needing to ask for additional context.

+## Credit

+This tooling was 100% inspired by David Guttman ([@davidguttman](https://github.com/davidguttman)) and the tool he built that does this for the [Node.js Mentorship Initiative](https://github.com/davidguttman/mentorship/blob/gh-pages/meeting/index.html).